rajeeja/rajeeja.github.io/_pages/about.md

  -->

 ## Hello!
 I’m Rajeev Jain, a software developer and researcher.
+My current title is Principal Specialist, Research Software Engineering at the Argonne National Laboratory in the suburbs of Chicago - [Argonne Profile Page](https://www.anl.gov/profile/rajeev-jain)

-My journey has taken me through the fascinating realms of high-performance computing, where I’ve worked on diverse projects, from cancer data science to nuclear reactor simulations.
-Currently, I'm a Principal Specialist, Research Software Engineering at the Argonne National Laboratory in the suburbs of Chicago - [Argonne Profile Page](https://www.anl.gov/profile/rajeev-jain)
+My journey at Argonne since August 2009 has taken me through the fascinating realms of high-performance computing, where I’ve worked on diverse projects, from cancer data science to nuclear reactor simulations.
+During this time, I’ve been fortunate to learn from great people who have shaped my path.
+Collaborating with exceptional peers has also enriched my professional experience and I’ve had the pleasure of mentoring motivated juniors, which is incredibly rewarding.
+See my [projects](/projects/).

 ## Education